AU-BCE-EE/guidance-GitHub/README.md

 # GitHub-guidance
 Guidance for use of AU-BCE-EE account for members

+# Getting help
+AU-BCE-EE members can always get help by sending a message to the "admin" team or any member here or by email: <https://github.com/orgs/AU-BCE-EE/teams/admin>.

 # Creating a new repo
 ## Repo name
 Our current convention is `Lastname-year-topic`, using the last name of the first author or main contributor and the year that the work was released.